ForEvolve/postman-tests-framework/README.md

 ## What's next?
 There is some "only I can use it" parts that I will extract and some parts that I will refactor when the need arises.

+I will do my best to keep this project up to date and clean it up a little more.